AdobeDocs/workfront.en/help/resource-mgmt/workload-balancer/add-custom-section-for-balancer.md

 description: The title might need to change to indicate what objects this is possible on?! - "Display the Workload Balancer in a custom section"??
 ---

-# Add a custom section to display the *Workload Balancer*
+# Add a custom section to display the `Workload Balancer`

-The title might need to change to indicate what objects this is possible on?!&nbsp;- "Display the *Workload Balancer* in a custom section"??
+The title might need to change to indicate what objects this is possible on?! - "Display the `Workload Balancer` in a custom section"??

 This is a long-term goal; functionality not mapped yet.